AlbertWhite/site-v2.0/src/data/blogs/guideline.md

 ### 6. Directive

-It is easy to write lots of things in one directive, but it is difficult to separate them afterwards, since the code and logic have been twisted together, so before writing code, it is good to seperate each directive.
+It is easy to write lots of things in one directive, but it is difficult to separate them afterwards, since the code and logic have been twisted together, so before writing code, it is good to separate each directive.

 We can manipulate DOM in a controller, for example, by using **angular.element(event.target)** , we can get the trigger element and after we can use jquery functions to manipulate.
 It is better to manipulate DOM in directive.